alexovidiupopa/cryptography/pollard/pollard.md

 This decreases the cost of computing numerous GCD calculations, and ensures the cycle can be found. \
 The idea is that when we use a polynomial, say x^2+1, we generate a sequence of numbers which seems random, but it's in fact pseudorandom, as it can be replicated by also using another function. \
 I think this is where the birthday paradox is used, however how the 'pseudorandomness' is influenced by the paradox is not fully clear to me. \
-As far as I've tested, using f=x^2-2 requires the algorithm to do about 10x more iterations until it finds the solutions, and I believe that it's because it takes longer to find a cycle. \
+As far as I've tested, using f=x^2-2 requires the algorithm to do about 10x more iterations until it finds the solutions, and I believe that it's because this particular function generates more cycles and thus it doesn't work for several x0's. \
-\textit {General remark about the algorithm:} it runs indefinitely for prime numbers, so the number is checked beforehand for primality.
+\textit {General remark about the algorithm:} it runs indefinitely for prime numbers because it gets stuck in the GCD computation loop, as gcd(prime, x)=1, and gcd(1, prime)=1, so it never breaks the loop.

 ~~~~~{.python}